 To configure the Buy/Sell signals all you have to do is Select Buy/Sell Signal from toolbar menu:

-Simply select from the drop-down “Show Buy/Sell signals for tab” and when you click on “Save” you can see buy sell signals in the chart
+Simply select from the drop-down “Show Buy/Sell signals for the tab” and when you click on “Save” you can see buy sell signals in the chart